redandbluefi/wp-native-dashboard/readme.txt

 1. Navigate to your Dashboard and enjoy status informations

 == Changelog ==

+= Version 1.3.8 =
+* bugfix: build in language "en_US" could not longer be selected, if WPLANG explicitely defined.
+* feature: supports new translation files introduced with WordPress 3.4 version
+* feature: frontend admin bar can be shown translated with current users backend language (new settings option)

 = Version 1.3.7 =
 * bugfix: stylesheet correction for admin bar integration